Scalewreck-epic/ouzox-website/README.md

 Join us on [Discord](https://discord.gg/ksS2RXe26v)!
 Connect with fellow developers and gamers, share ideas, and get involved in the community!
 Here, you can suggest features, report bugs, and vote on new updates.
 Don't miss out!

-# Why is Ouzox Open-source?

-Ouzox wants the community to contribute to the code to find possible vulnerabilities and suggest better code for the platform.
-Additionally, developers can learn from the platform's code and how it works.